42BV/api-key-authentication/README.md

     // ... or you can create your very own implementation of ApiKeyAuthenticationConfiguration ApiKeyAuthenticationConfiguration config = ApiKeyAuthenticationConfigurationBuilder.builder()
             .authorizedApiKeys(Set.of(ALLOWED_KEY_1, ALLOWED_KEY_2)) // The API Keys that will be granted access to the endpoints
-            .antPattern("/public-api/**") // The endpoints you want to protect by API Key (basic pattern).
+            .pathPattern("/public-api/**") // The endpoints you want to protect by API Key (basic pattern).
 Defaults to 'all endpoints'.
-            .requestMatcher(new OrRequestMatcher(new AntPathRequestMatcher("/public-api/v1/hello"), new AntPathRequestMatcher("/public-api/v1/goodbye"))) // The endpoints you want to protect by API Key (advanced matching)
+            .requestMatcher(new OrRequestMatcher(PathPatternRequestMatcher.withDefaults().matcher("/public-api/v1/hello"), PathPatternRequestMatcher.withDefaults().matcher("/public-api/v1/goodbye"))) // The endpoints you want to protect by API Key (advanced matching)
             .addFilterBeforeClass(BasicAuthenticationFilter.class) // Customize where the API Key check will be inserted (defaults to before BasicAuthenticationFilter)
             .addFilterAfterClass(FooFilter.class) // Customize where the API Key check will be inserted  (defaults to null) .headerName("my-awesome-api-key") // Customize the header name (defaults to x-api-key)